ergest/sql_patterns/Book/chap0.md

 As we go through the project, we'll cover each pattern when it arises.
 That will help you understand why we're using the pattern at that exact moment.
 Each chapter will cover a select group of patterns while building on the previous chapters.

 ## How this book is organized
-This book is split into 8 chapters:

 In **Chapter 1** we introduce the project we'll be working on throughout the book.
 We'll make sure you have access to the dataset and can run the queries.
 We also get a basic understanding of the dataset by looking at the ER diagram

 In **Chapter 2** we cover *Core Concepts and patterns*.
 These patterns act as our basic building blocks that will serve us throughout the book.
 I explain each one using the StackOverflow dataset since we'll be using every one in our final query.

 The remaining patterns are grouped into four categories and each has its own chapter.

 In **Chapter 3** we cover *Query Decomposition* patterns.
 We start off by learning how to decompose large queries into smaller pieces to make it easy to solve just about any complex problem.
-This is important to learn first because all the other patterns flow from these.
+They are important to learn first because all the other patterns flow from them.

 In **Chapter 4** we cover *Query Maintainability* patterns.
 These patterns teach you how to decompose a query and organize your code in ways that make it efficient.
-This will ensure our code is  easier to read, understand and maintain in the future.
+This will ensure your code is  easier to read, understand and maintain in the future.

 In **Chapter 5** we cover *Query Performance* patterns.
 They teach you ways to make your code more faster without sacrificing clarity.
 It’s a delicate balance because performant code can sometimes look really messy.